Olha Datsenko

-Olha Andriivna Datsenko, stage name Lesya Datsenko (12 (25) January 1903 — 18 December 1993) is a Ukrainian theater actress.
+Olha Andriivna Datsenko, stage name Lesya Datsenko (12 (25) January 1903 — 18 December 1993) was a Ukrainian theater actress.

 Early life and education

 Olha Datsenko was born on 12 (25) January 1903 in the village of Shishaky (now Poltava region, Ukraine).
 Her father died when she was one year old.
 Her mother, a village teacher, raised her.
 While studying in Poltava at the Starytskyi private gymnasium, she successfully performed in amateur performances, first in episodic and later in leading roles.

 Returning to Shishaky in 1919, Datsenko took private lessons from the professional actress Lidia Kvitka, who had a summer house in the village.
 With the help of local talents, Kvitka organized a drama group, in which Datsenko also took an active part.
 The imaginative performance of young Datsenko attracted the audience and distinguished her from other amateurs.
 She played roles as a dramatic ingénue in Kvitka's performances.
 These were: Sofia in Beztalannaya, Marusya in Two Brothers, Fedoska in Two Families, Odarka in Give your heart free... and others.

 Since 1922, Datsenko studied at the Mykola Lysenko Kyiv Music and Drama Institute.

 19-year-old Datsenko was noticed by famous Ukrainian film and theate director Les Kurbas, who conducted an actor education course.
 He saw her as a typical Ukrainian woman, and after a month of studying at the institute, Datsenko and four other students were enrolled in the Kurbas theater group "Berezil."